cmw278/BCSE102_AS_1/README.md

 # BCSE102_AS_1
-Iterative programming assignment - first year
+Iterative programming assignment - first year BICT at Ara Institute of Canterbury